 Historical advertisement in the Hash Marihuana & Hemp Museum.

-Ben Dronkers: Well I don’t think just for the Netherlands but it should be totally legal for the whole world.
+Ben Dronkers: Well I don’t think just for the Netherlands but cannabis should be totally legal in the whole world.
 You should be free to grow it in your own garden, to grow your own medicine and you use it.
 And a lot of people do this now in the Netherlands.
 You’ve got 1000’nds of people who grown their own weed when you look at a website like Mediwiet.

-“alcohol consumption is going down.
+“…alcohol consumption is going down.
 So the alcohol industry doesn’t like that, that they are really losing money.”